Bounded Geometries on Hybrid Landau-Ginzburg models of Calabi-Yau complete intersections and $L^2$-Hodge Theory: Hybrid Landau-Ginzburg models and Li-Wen's -Hodge theory

 We say that a complex manifold $X$ is Calabi-Yau if its canonical line bundle is trivial

-\begin{definition}[{\cite[Definition 2.24]{LW}}] Let $E$ be a Hermitian vector bundle on $X$ with the Hermitian metric $g$ and the corresponding Hermitian connection $\nabla$. $g$ and $\nabla$ extend uniquely onto tensor products of $E$, $E^*$, $TX$, and $T^*X$.
-We say a smooth section $s$ of $E\to X$ is \emph{bounded} if the norm of $\nabla^k s$ is bounded on $X$ for all $k\geq 0$: for each $k\geq 0$, there is a positive real number $C_k$ such that
+\begin{definition}[{\cite[Definition 2.24]{LW}}] Let $E$ be a Hermitian vector bundle on $X$ with the Hermitian metric $g$ and the corresponding Hermitian connection $\nabla$.
+The metric $g$ and its connection $\nabla$ extend uniquely onto the tensor products of $E$, $E^*$, $TX$, and $T^*X$.
+We define $C_{b}^\infty(E)$ as a collection of smooth sections $s$ of $E\to X$ such that the norm of $\nabla^k s$ is bounded on $X$ for each $k\geq 0$: for each $k\geq 0$, there is a positive real number $C_k$ such that

 \end{definition}